Types of Degrees Hospitality Management Majors Are Getting

 Some degrees associated with hospitality may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for hospitality careers below.

-|Less Than a High School Diploma||3.7%|
+|Less than a High School Diploma||3.7%|

-|High School Diploma or Equivalent||25.6%|
+|High School Diploma - or the equivalent (for example, GED)||25.6%|

 |Some College Courses||10.2%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.3%|